nikolaivanovnikolov/nikola-nikolov-employees/README.md

 >10 - 145 - 220 - 152
 >11 - 234 - 143 - 7
 >12 - 145 - 143 - 650

+If input data file is not specified:

+>java -jar nikola-nikolov-employees.jar

+no results is returned and grid in UI is empty.

+Swing UI allows file to be chosed from file syste.
+When different file is chosed, grid is updated.